niklasnorin/red-thesis/report/5-theory-linux-gpio-emuopt.md

 GPIOlib is such a kernel module, built on top of SysFS, and specifies an API to expose and interact with individual GPIO's as files [[#Linux Kernel Documentation, 2018-03-25](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt)].

+SysFS together with GPIOlib is a perfect example of a Hardware Abstraction Layer, or HAL.
+No matter the underlying platform, accessing GPIO:s is done in the exact same way on Linux.
+The application wouldn't have to change when using a different platform, except possibly to be configured to use different GPIO:s on different hardware.

 ### Exposing a GPIO
 The user can expose a GPIO by writing the GPIO number to `/sys/class/gpio/export`.
 This will make GPIOlib look through all registered GPIO drivers and, if the GPIO is valid, expose it as a folder under `/sys/class/gpio/gpioN`, where N is the GPIO number.
 The rest of the paths in the sub-sections below are relative to this path.